The raging waters of one of the world's greatest natural wonders not enough? Wax museums and haunted houses not your thing?

 It follows on the heels of the MistRider to the Falls zipline, which was launched last July to enormous response and just began its second season.

-The zipline is right at the base of the city's main -- if not kitschy -- tourist district, Clifton Hill, and propels thrill seekers some 2.200 feet down toward the American side into the misty gorge.
+The zipline is right at the base of the city's main -- if not kitschy -- tourist district, Clifton Hill, and propels thrill seekers some 2.200 down toward the American side into the misty gorge.

 And at $50 Cdn, it sure beats going over the falls in a barrel.